HaoZeke/openblas_buildsys_snips/docs/source/roadmap/firststeps.md

   low-level arithmetic operations called by higher-level functions.

 Of course, OpenBLAS includes lapack as well, but that is a later concern.

+## Architectures

+The way OpenBLAS is meant to run optimizations depends on processor families, e.g. HASWELL or SANDYBRIDGE.
+Typically this means that the "nearest" architecture might be used as a starting point for even more optimizations.